stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/htmlloadoptions/htmlloadoptions/_index.md

 * Class [HtmlLoadOptions](../)
 * Namespace [Aspose::Words::Loading](../../)
 * Library [Aspose.Words](../../../)
-## HtmlLoadOptions::HtmlLoadOptions(Aspose::Words::LoadFormat, const System::String\&, const System::String\&) method
+## HtmlLoadOptions::HtmlLoadOptions(Aspose::Words::LoadFormat, const System::String\&, const System::String\&) constructor

 A shortcut to initialize a new instance of this class with properties set to the specified values.